 Tel: +44 (0)203 861 4347 / Email: firstname.lastname@example.org

 About Utmost Group plc

 Utmost Group plc is a leading provider of insurance and savings solutions.
 Its principal businesses are Utmost International and Utmost Life and Pensions, which together are responsible for over £37bn of primarily unit linked policyholder assets for over 500,000 customers.
-Utmost Group plc is group regulated by the PRA.
+Utmost Group plc is subject to group supervision by the PRA.

 About the Living Wage